 There’s also an amusing story about the mother of Zhu YuanZhang who was the founder of the Ming dynasty.
 While cooking in the kitchen one day, a magpie intruded the premises and told the mother that Zhu was destined for greatness and would rule the country for 100 million years.
 She rubbished the magpie’s claims and slammed the ladle on the stove to chase the bird away.
 She said that it would be good enough for the rule to be 276 years.
 How she picked that number out of thin air was anyone’s guess.
 But the disturbed kitchen god appeared and told her that if she preferred 276 instead of millions of years, then 276 it would be.
 The Ming dynasty lasted 276 years in recorded history.

 There are festivals that are coined in to celebrate the kitchen god.
 But the exact dates can vary in different regions.

 But during important festivals such as Chinese New Year, households frequently make offerings to the kitchen god as a gesture of appreciation.

 It is also a tradition to make offerings on the 3rd day of the eighth lunar month which is supposed to be his birthday, and the twenty-third day of the twelfth lunar month which marks his annual return to heaven.

-For households that put up images of the kitchen god, this is also when his image is taken down and burned so as to send him on his annual voyage to heaven.
+For households that put up images of the kitchen god, this is also when his image is taken down and burned so as to send him on his annual return voyage to heaven to report to the Jade Emperor.
 A new one would then be put up to replace the one that has dissipated.